 4. Quality for babies and toddlers in early years settings

 Achieving quality early childhood services and experiences for children and their families is an overarching goal for policy-makers as well as early years practitioners.
 Defining quality, however, is not straightforward.
-Occasional Paper 4 sets out to explore a range of literature and research outcomes which can inform our understanding of the issues in relation to our youngest children.
+Occasional Paper 4, written by Carmen Dalli, sets out to explore a range of literature and research outcomes which can inform our understanding of the issues in relation to our youngest children.

 3. Early literacy: a broader vision